raghavagps/HNSCPred/README.md

 An excellent feature selection method called mRMR (Minimum Redundancy Maximum Relevance) was used to find out top 100 features which act as promising biomarkers in classification and prediction of Normal and Diseased patients.
 Also further classified diseased patients into HPV+ and HPV-.

-Please read/cite the content about the AlzScPredict for complete information including algorithm behind the approach.
 ## Installation

 Install my-project with pip